doctype-Melvin/top/etch-a-sketch/README.md

 **lost track of logging my progress**

 Oct.
 25 Monday
 The task for today is getting close to finishing the project.
+*UPDATE*
+I finally could figure out how to add color to the grid.
+The paintColor function seems rather bulky but it works.
+I added a click eventListener that activates the painting function.
+Next I'll have to work on another function which removes the painting eventListener so that upon clicking no more divs change color.
+Another feature will be the rainbow mode which adds random colors.
+Finally there needs to be an option for different opacity levels.
+Lots of work still ahead.